Check yourself before you start cursing at that out-of-town driver.

 The state ranked sixth for dangerous drivers in 2015 after Montana, South Carolina, New Mexico, Texas, and Louisiana.
 In 2014, the state ranked 14th.

-To calculate the score, Tyler Spraul, the study’s author, started with each state’s fatality rate per 100 million vehicle miles traveled.
+, Tyler Spraul, the study’s author, started with each state’s fatality rate per 100 million vehicle miles traveled.
 Then he factored in the percentage of fatal crashes that involved speeding, drunk driving, and disobeying traffic laws, such as failing to follow traffic signals, not wearing seat belts, or driving without a valid license.
 He measured “careless driving” by analyzing the rate of pedestrian and bicyclist fatalities per 100,000 people.

 Although Arizona drivers are among the least likely to cause a fatal car accident while intoxicated (the state ranked 47th for drunk driving), by Spraul’s reckoning, when sober, they are the third most careless.
 In 2015, according to NHTSA data, the state’s motorists killed 151 pedestrians and 31 bicyclists.